How Laser Weapons Work

 Advertisement

-The Department of Defense is also developing other optical distracter devices that could temporarily impair a target's vision.
+Via the Department of Defense, the army's rapid capabilities are busy developing other optical distracter devices that could temporarily impair a target's vision.

 You don't have to be a sci-fi fan to be wondering if there are any personal laser weapons on the market for civilians.
-Maybe something like those you see in science fiction shows?
-Can an average person purchase or build one?
-A company called Information Unlimited advertises a laser ray gun.
-After signing a hazardous equipment affidavit and purchasing the plans, you can purchase the hardware and assemble your very own laser gun.
+Can the average person purchase or build one?
+Well, back in 2005, a company called Information Unlimited advertised a laser ray gun.
+After signing a hazardous equipment affidavit and purchasing the plans, you could purchase the hardware and assemble your very own laser gun.

 The Personnel Halting and Stimulation Response (PHaSR) is a rifle-size laser weapon system that uses two nonlethal laser wavelengths to deter an adversary.